CoffeeBeforeArch/pytest_guide/src/fixtures/param_forwarding.md

 We know that a test can request a fixture by adding the fixture name to its parameter list, but how does a test function call a fixture using an argument?

 Simple!
 It happens automatically!
-As long as the parameter list for the test contains the same named parameter that the fixture requires, it will automatically be forwarded!
+As long as the parameter list for the test contains the same named parameter that the fixture requires (`num` in this case), it will automatically be forwarded!

 For example, let's update our test to use this new fixture: